-This file can be found in the GettingStarted directory that you set as your Maya project:
+This file can be found in the GettingStartedLessonData directory that was installed with your Maya software:

-GettingStarted/nCloth/Flag.ma
+GettingStartedLessonData/nCloth/Flag.ma

 This scene includes dynamic meshes that have been created for you.
 The pirate flag and the flag pole provided are an nCloth object and a passive collision object respectively.